-Term Definition surveillance An official process that collects and analyses information related to animal health. sylvatic cycle The transmission of RABV in wildlife and it is the predominant cycle in the North and South America and Europe $$ unrestricted risk Unrestricted risk estimates apply in the absence of risk mitigation measures. urban cycle The transmission of RABV in urban area with dogs as the main reservoir host vector An organism that does not cause disease itself, but which causes infection by conveying pathogens from one host to another WHA Wildlife Health Australia WHO World Health Organization WOAH World Organisation for Animal Health, previously abbreviated to the OIE WOAH Code WOAH Terrestrial Animal Health Code 2022 WOAH Manual WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals 2022 WTO World Trade Organization zoonotic disease Disease that is transmittable between animals to human
+Term Definition SPS Agreement WTO Agreement on the Application of Sanitary and Phytosanitary Measures stakeholders Government agencies, individuals, community or industry groups or organisations, in Australia or overseas, including the proponent/applicant for a specific proposal, that have an interest in the policy issues surveillance An official process that collects and analyses information related to animal health. sylvatic cycle The transmission of RABV in wildlife and it is the predominant cycle in the North and South America and Europe unrestricted risk Unrestricted risk estimates apply in the absence of risk mitigation measures. urban cycle The transmission of RABV in urban area with dogs as the main reservoir host vector An organism that does not cause disease itself, but which causes infection by conveying pathogens from one host to another WHA Wildlife Health Australia WHO World Health Organization WOAH World Organisation for Animal Health, previously abbreviated to the OIE WOAH Code WOAH Terrestrial Animal Health Code 2022 WOAH Manual WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals 2022 WTO World Trade Organization zoonotic disease Disease that is transmittable between animals to human